dkasak/vim-named-sessions/README.md

 `:mksession` really falls down.

-Tim Pope's obession.vim does a great job of fixing most of Vim's default session management, but stores its session files within each repo.
+Tim Pope's obession.vim does a great job of fixing most of Vim's default session management, but stores its session files within each project.
 This is adversarial to easy searching of available sessions to switch between.
-It also doesn't allow for in place switching of the active session.
+The provided command also doesn't allow for easy in place switching of the active session.

 vim-session does a great job of providing convenient commands based on session names, but has some show stopper annoying behaviors in my opinion and it seems